Your Employer Is Responsible for Injuries Sustained on the Premises If They Do Not Carry Workers’ Compensation Insurance

 Interviewer: Do you handle any nursing home cases or other kind of cases?

 Stephen: Nursing home cases fall into the medical malpractice realm.
-We don’t advertise for those because the laws in Texas are just prohibitive now, especially for nursing homes.
+I don’t advertise for those because the laws in Texas are just prohibitive now, especially for nursing homes.
 In Texas, non-economic damages are capped at $250,000, no matter what the nature of the incident was.

 If a drunken doctor amputates the wrong leg, you can only get $250,000 for non-economic damages.
 They passed laws here so that it makes it almost financially impossible or economically unfeasible to pursue a medical malpractice and nursing home case.